platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 ## Environment sync

 [Syncing an environment](/glossary.md#sync) means copying changes from a parent environment to a child environment.
+You can sync:

+- Only the code
-You can sync only the code, only the data (databases, files), only the resources (CPU and RAM, instances, and disk space), or any combination of these three elements.
+- Only the data (databases, files)
+- Only the resources (CPU and RAM, instances, and disk space)
+- Any combination of the three (code and data, data and resources, etc.)

 {{% note %}}

-The child environment's disk size may be smaller than the parent's.
-If so, when you only sync the data, {{% vendor/name %}} automatically adjusts the child environment’s disk size so it matches the parent environment’s disk size.
+When you only sync the data, {{% vendor/name %}} checks if the child environment's disk size is at least equivalent to the parent's.</br>
+If not, the parent environment's disk size is automatically applied to the child environment.
 This ensures the sync can succeed.

 {{% /note %}}